tsilva/curriculum-vitae/README.md

 - **Client:** Schoooools (through Hive Solutions)
 - **Technologies:** PhoneGap, Objective-C, HTML, JavaScript, CSS, Ruby on Rails

-Schoooools provides personal and social learning spaces that empower collaboration between learners and their educators, namely parents and teachers.
-All school work is stored digitally, so parents can follow their children work, organize, and save it forever, so they can revisit it later, to learn, share or simply show it to the rest of the family or friends.
+Schoooools is a platform that provides personal and social learning spaces, fostering collaboration between learners, parents, and teachers.
+It allows all schoolwork to be stored digitally, enabling parents to follow their children's progress, organize their work, and preserve it for future reference, sharing, or family viewing.

-Developed core features (action tracking and analytics, as well as some classroom management features), and created mobile cross-platform application for the service (using PhoneGap).
+I developed core features such as action tracking, analytics, and classroom management tools.
+Additionally, I created a cross-platform mobile application for the service using PhoneGap.

 - [Gallery](https://photos.app.goo.gl/WevSYZW9bJH4Kyaz8)